-- Be good to yourself: Schedule in fun with friends, family, classmates.
-The benefits of spending time with other people-and helping others-are immeasurable.
-Also, set aside regular time to enjoy some quiet relaxation.
+- Relax: Set aside regular time to enjoy some quiet relaxation.
 Relaxation techniques such as deep breathing exercises (taking slow, deep abdominal breaths) or progressive relaxation (tensing and relaxing muscles) can relieve the physical symptoms of stress, and can help when anxiety “hits.”

 - Engage in constructive thinking: When you notice you are thinking in a negative way, pause a moment and tell these thoughts to STOP!
 Then, refocus your thoughts on something positive and constructive.
 For example, if you find yourself thinking, “I got a lousy “B,” everyone is smarter than I am,” say to yourself, “STOP!” followed by “I’m doing my best; I’m learning and I’ll do fine in this class.”

 - Seek meaning from different sources: Having a positive outlook, accepting what you can’t control, and trusting that things will work out go a long way in helping to keep stress levels low.
 In addition, many people find meaning, comfort and support in spiritual beliefs and in being a part of a spiritual community.
 Spiritual practices such as prayer (using words, chanting, meditation, silence, etc.) can add to some people’s sense of inner strength and satisfaction.